CyberSecStudies/CyberSecStudies.github.io/index.md

-## Welcome to My Project Page
+## Welcome to My Project Page!

 Here lies various Cyberesecurity/Networking related projects made by me, Brandon!

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+If you have any questions or comments, please contact me @ CyberSecStudies.github@gmail.com

-### Markdown
+### Projects

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for